kubernetes/minikube/site/content/en/docs/tutorials/running_minikube_on_aws_ec2.md

 {{% /pageinfo %}}

 {{% pageinfo %}}
-This page refers to third-party products and services (Amazon EC2, Ubuntu).
+This page refers to third-party products and services (Amazon EC2, Ubuntu, Docker).
 The minikube project authors aren't responsible for those third-party products or services.
 See the [CNCF website guidelines](https://github.com/cncf/foundation/blob/main/policies-guidance/website-guidelines.md) for more details.
 {{% /pageinfo %}}